 These are great for simulating a wood-fired oven pizza, but they can take a long time to heat up (although once they’re ready, they stay ready).
 Pizza stones need to be cleaned carefully.

 These heavy pans are phenomenal in terms of the taste they bring to the crust.
-But they are high maintenance in terms of care; they’re not dishwasher safe and shouldn’t even be cleaned with soap or detergent.
+But do to receive proper care for optimal performance.
 You’ll need to season the surface of the pan a few times per year (seasoning means using heated fat or oil to treat the surface and create a corrosion-resistant and non-stick coating in the oven).

 The material you choose for your pizza pan depends on a few factors: